Sibnarayan Ray: Publication of Jijnasa

 He published and edited Jijnasa (pronounced jiggāsā in Bengali জিজ্ঞাসা).
-This became the most important Bengali journal of literature, history, culture and philosophy.
-Writers from home and abroad contributed to this Bengali language journal published from Calcutta.
-Professor Ray undertook to edit and publish Jijnasa in 1980 while he was still residing in Melbourne.
+This became the most important Bengali journal of literature, history, culture, and philosophy.
+Writers from home and abroad contributed to this Bengali-language journal published from Calcutta.
+Ray undertook to edit and publish Jijnasa in 1980 while he was still residing in Melbourne.

 Works on M. N. Roy

 Indian revolutionary communist M. N. Roy was one of the pioneering leaders of the revolutionary movements in India, Mexico, the Soviet Union, and China.
-He took leading role in founding the Communist Party of Mexico (1919) and of India (1920).
-During the 1920s he rose to the highest echelon of the Communist International hierarchy by becoming a member of the Executive Committee, the Presidium and the Political Secretariat.
-More importantly he was reputed to be an unparalleled theorist with incisive and analytical writings.
+He took a leading role in founding the Communist Party of Mexico (1919) and of India (1920).
+During the 1920s, he rose to the highest echelon of the Communist International hierarchy by becoming a member of the executive committee, the Presidium, and the Political Secretariat.
+More importantly, he was reputed to be an unparalleled theorist with incisive and analytical writings.
 Sibnarayan Ray first met M. N. Roy in 1946.
 He was greatly influenced by the thinking of this revolutionary.
 Before his death he was writing a biography of Manabendra Nath Roy.
-He edited the works of Roy in four volumes which have been published by the Oxford University Press.
+He edited the works of Roy in four volumes, which have been published by the Oxford University Press.

 Poetry

 Sibnarayan Ray composed some poems in his early years of writing.
 Most of them were collected in an anthology under the title Kothara Tomar Mon, published in 1951.
 A second edition of the anthology was published in the late 1990s.
-One of these poems rendered into English from Bengali by Evelyn Panofsky is quoted below:
+One of these poems, rendered into English from Bengali by Evelyn Panofsky, is quoted below: